 In 2020, the Texas Supreme Court issued a ruling in Waak v.
-Rodriguez, discussing the limited applicability of the Act to working ranches.
+Rodriguez, which limited the scope of the FALA.

 1. Background

 The Waaks raise Charolais cattle in Fayette County.
 Id. at 104.
 In 2005, they hired Raul Rodriguez to work part time with the cattle, landscaping, and cutting hay.
 Id. at 105.
 In 2008, he began working full-time for the Waaks.
 Id.
 He lived on the ranch in a mobile home he was in the process of purchasing from the Waaks.
 Id.
 The Waaks were non-subscribers to the Texas Workers' Compensation Act.
 Id.